B-Malikk/Project-PAD/docs/BasicAwareness.md

 ## Methods
 ### \_\_init\_\_(*self*, *mirai*)
-This method initialises all the attributes of the Conversation class.
+This method initialises all the attributes of the BasicAwareness class.
 The attributes can later be accessed by using the self method.

 __Parameters__